reactuate/reactuate/README.md

 }
 ```

-It is quite convenient to be able to know if we're running a development or production instance in the browser:
+It is quite convenient to be able to know if we're running a development or production instance in the browser (not to mention certain optimizations):

 ```js
 plugins.push(new webpack.DefinePlugin({